ballerina-platform/graphql-tools/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![codecov](https://codecov.io/gh/ballerina-platform/graphql-tools/branch/main/graph/badge.svg)](https://codecov.io/gh/ballerina-platform/graphql-tools)

 Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.
 Then, when queries come in, they are validated and executed against that schema.
 GraphQL schemas for a service are now most often specified using what’s known as the `GraphQL SDL` (schema definition language), also sometimes referred to as just GraphQL schema language.
 Ballerina GraphQL tooling will make it easy for you to start the development of a client in Ballerina for a given GraphQL SDL and a GraphQL document  configured in a GraphQL config file by generating Ballerina client skeletons.
-You can generate multiple clients in Ballerina for multiple GraphQL documents for a given GraphQL SDL.
+You can generate a single client in Ballerina for multiple GraphQL documents for a given GraphQL SDL.
 It also enables you to generate multiple Ballerina modules for multiple GraphQL projects to work with different GraphQL APIs.

 The Ballerina GraphQL tooling support provides the following capabilities.

  1. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL schema (SDL) and a GraphQL document using the CLI tool.

- 2. Generating multiple Ballerina clients from a given GraphQL config file configured with a GraphQL SDL and multiple GraphQL documents using the CLI tool.
-Each document will generate a separate Ballerina client.
+ 2. Generating a Ballerina client from a given GraphQL config file configured with a GraphQL SDL and multiple GraphQL documents using the CLI tool.

  3. Generating multiple Ballerina modules from a given GraphQL config file configured with multiple GraphQL projects.
 Each project will generate a separate Ballerina module.
 This enables you to work with multiple GraphQL APIs by configuring each GraphQL API under a separate project.